MasonWilie/PQRFATDSL_Recreation/README.md

 https://papers.nips.cc/paper/7430-parsimonious-quantile-regression-of-financial-asset-tail-dynamics-via-sequential-learning

-I am not at all associated with this paper or its authors and am not attempting to pass their work off as my own.
+I am not at all associated with this paper or its authors, nor am I attempting to pass their work off as my own.
 I simply wish to make available code which recreates their results.